Mineral County, West Virginia

 - 1992: Work begins on the Potomac Highlands Regional Jail, serving several counties

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Mineral County, West Virginia.
+This timeline provides a concise overview of the key events in the history of Mineral County, West Virginia.